Shifting Behavior Change Among Summit County's Youth: "Vaping Sucks" Anti-Vaping Campaign

 Before

-Colorado leads the nation in youth vaping, and Summit County leads Colorado.
-In Summit County, 40.6% of high school students reporting vaping in the past 30 days compared to 27.0% across the state.
+In 2017, Colorado led the nation in youth vaping, and Summit County led Colorado.
+In Summit County, 40.6% of high school students had reported vaping in the past 30 days compared to 27.0% across the state.
+In order to reverse a dangerous trend, Effct.org was tasked with driving behavior change amongst the youth of Summit County.

 After

-We interviewed several youth members of the community, who respectively shared their experience with vaping.
-We created digital content including videos, static images, Snapchat ads, and Facebook ads.
-We titled the collective campaign "Vaping Sucks."
-The campaign generated over 3 millions impressions, setting the stage for true behavior change across Summit County.
-The importance of reaching as many youth and adults as possible, and reiterating the message so it sticks, is the first and most important element of behavior change.
+To kick off our campaign, we interviewed several young people in Summit County who had previous experiences with vaping and nicotine.
+From this, we created the "Vaping Sucks" campaign, which used digital content including videos, static images, Snapchat ads, and Facebook ads.
+This content would direct youth to our website, VapingSucks.org, which contained resources for quitting vaping.
+The campaign generated over 6.3 million impressions, setting the stage for true behavior change across Summit County.
+The importance of reaching as many youth and adults as possible, and doubling down on our message, is the first and most important element of behavior change.

 By the Numbers